 3. The research to be presented must be primarily the work of the first author(s) (PI), and PIs must attest to their contribution to the research in the Application.

 4. Abstracts for each oral or poster presentation must be ACCEPTED by the ASP Program Committee for the presentation to be eligible for the Student Competition.

 5. The student contestant must personally make the oral or poster presentation.
 Co-PI’s are not permitted for ORAL presentations.
 If there are two co-PIs for a poster submission, BOTH students must attend the poster session, if they wish to be considered equal partners for purposes of awards and recognition.

-6. The fully completed Application must be mailed electronically to email@example.com by 5:00 p.m.
-EST on September 17, 2021. *NOTE: If the student cannot attend the meeting to which an abstract has been submitted, the abstract should be withdrawn in writing to the ASPEC Co-chairs, Dr. Brett Frye and Dr. Lauren Robinson <firstname.lastname@example.org> no less than 5 days before the start of the meeting.
+6. The Application must be completed online through their ASP membership portal by 12:00 a.m.
+EST on October 28, 2021. *NOTE: If the student cannot attend the meeting to which an abstract has been submitted, the abstract should be withdrawn in writing to the ASPEC Co-chairs, Dr. Brett Frye and Dr. Lauren Robinson <firstname.lastname@example.org> no less than 5 days before the start of the meeting.
 If the student wishes to withdraw from the competition, but still present the paper/poster, the ASPEC Chairperson should be notified of this change no less than 5 days before the start of the meeting.

 1. Register for the conference.